lyricat/lyric.im/source/_posts/3-easiest-ways-to-buy-mobilecoin.md

 You can fetch Fennec at [Chrome Store](https://chrome.google.com/webstore/detail/fennec/eincngenkhohbbfpkohipekcmnkfamjp) and [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/fox_fennec/), you can also get the source code at [Github](https://github.com/fox-one/fennec).

 The first time launching Fennec you need to import an existed keystore or create a new one.
-Please follow the instructions at Fennec's guide page to create an account and **backup its keystore file in safety (very important)**
+Please follow the instructions at Fennec's guide page to create an account and **backup its keystore file in safety, or you will lose all your asset in Fennec permanently (very important)**

-You will be asked for a password to protect your keystore in Fennec, choose a strong password please.
+You will be asked for a password to protect your keystore in Fennec, choose a strong password please. **Notice: You can't reset the password, please don't forget it**.

 ### Transfer coins to Fennec